 Pet snakes are shy creatures, and although most will show affection without asking for anything in return, experts say that you’ll have to work hard to earn it.

 Let’s find out whether pet snakes can be affectionate to their owners.

 Do Snakes Get Attached to Their Owners?

-At one time, the main worry of experts was that, unlike mammals and birds, snakes do not have a sufficient number of facial muscles to form expressions, and they don’t even have eyelids.
+At one time, the main worry of experts was that unlike mammals and birds, snakes do not have a sufficient number of facial muscles to form expressions, and they don’t even have eyelids.
 They cannot communicate or show affection with body language either.

 If you were to abandon your pet, it would most likely not miss you and simply go about its business.
-Pet snakes may even survive for months without food or water, which gives them much higher independence than other pets.
+Pet snakes may even survive for months without food or water, which gives them much greater independence than other pets.